Diagrams of the architecture of your legs, hips

 When you’re seated on a chair or kneeling your legs, hips and backbone are not completely integrated and the position does not improve while you remain still.

-2 Considering the meanings of the symbols in a diagram
+2 Considering the meanings of the symbols in a diagram can help you

-Considering the actions and experiences that are symbolized in a diagram can help you to understand how factors of the position combine to be mutually supporting.
+to imagine how factors of the position combine to be mutually supporting

-The letters L, R, B and F indicate the left or right sides and the back or front of a position.
+The letters L, R, B and F indicate the left or right side or the back or front of a position.
 The left and right sides of a diagram on the page in front of you mirror the left and right sides of your body.
 The left side of a diagram corresponds with the left side of your body and the right side of the diagram corresponds with the right side of your body.

 Meanings of the symbols